-Evaluation application on or prior to January 12, 2016 shall provide affordable units in the amount of

-14.5% of the number of units constructed on-site. - (D) Any development project that submits an Environmental Evaluation application after January 12, 2016, shall comply with the requirements set forth in Planning Code Sections 415.5, 415.6 and 415.7, as applicable. - (E) Notwithstanding the provisions set forth in subsections (b)(1)(A), (B) and (C) of this section 415.3, if a development project is located in the Mission NCT Zoning District, and is eligible and elects to provide on-site units pursuant to Section 415.5(g), such development project shall comply with the on-site requirements set forth in Section 415.6 and shall not be eligible to use the lower inclusionary housing requirements set forth in this subsection (b) of this Section 415.3.

-(F) Notwithstanding the provisions set forth in subsections (b)(1)(A), (B) and (C) of this section 415.3, if a development project is located in a UMU Zoning District or in the South of Market Youth and Family Zoning District, and is eligible and elects to provide on-site units pursuant to Section 415.5(g), such development project shall comply with the on-site requirements applicable within such Zoning Districts, plus the following additional amounts of on-site affordable units: (i) if the development project has submitted a complete Environmental Evaluation application prior to January 1, 2014, the Project Sponsor shall provide additional affordable units in the amount of 1% of the number of units constructed on-site; (ii) if the development project has submitted a complete Environmental Evaluation application prior to January 1, 2015, the Project Sponsor shall provide additional affordable units in the amount of 1.5% of the number of units constructed on-site; or (iii) if the development project has submitted a complete Environmental Evaluation application on or prior to January 12, 2016, the Project Sponsor shall provide additional affordable units in the amount of 2% of the number of units constructed on-site.
+1 (D) Any residential or predominantly residential mixed-use development 2 project that has submitted a complete Environmental Evaluation application after January 12, 3 2016 but on or before June 6, 2016, and that replaces a pre-existing non-conforming 4 commercial use on a property in excess of 10 acres shall provide affordable units in the 5 amount of 15.5% of the number of units constructed on-site.
+6 (PE) Any development project that submits an Environmental Evaluation 7 application after January 12, 2016, shall comply with the requirements set forth in Planning Code 8 Sections 415.5, 415.6 and 415.7, as applicable.
+9 (E) Notwithstanding the provisions set forth in subsections (b)(1)(A), (B) 10 and (C) of this section 415.3, if a development project is located in the Mission NCT Zoning 11 District, and is eligible and elects to provide on-site units pursuant to Section 415.5(g), such 12 development project shall comply with the on-site requirements set forth in Section 415.6 and 13 shall not be eligible to use the lower inclusionary housing requirements set forth in this 14 subsection (b) of this Section 415.3.
+15 (F) Notwithstanding the provisions set forth in subsections (b)(1)(A), (B) and 16 (C) of this section 415.3, if a development project is located in a UMU Zoning District or in the South 17 of Market Youth and Family Zoning District, and is eligible and elects to provide on-site units pursuant 18 to Section 415.5(g), such development project shall comply with the on-site requirements applicable 19 within such Zoning Districts, plus the following additional amounts of on-site affordable units: (i) if the 20 development project has submitted a complete Environmental Evaluation application prior to January 21 1, 2014, the Project Sponsor shall provide additional affordable units in the amount of 1% of the 22 number of units constructed on-site; (ii) if the development project has submitted a complete 23 Environmental Evaluation application prior to January 1, 2015, the Project Sponsor shall provide 24 additional affordable units in the amount of 1.5% of the number of units constructed on-site; or (iii) if 25 the development project has submitted a complete Environmental Evaluation application on or prior to